mahajanudit/machine-learning-submit/supervisedlearning/README.txt

 4. Boosting: python boosting.py
 5. KNN: python knn.py
 6. SVM: python svm.py
-  6.1 To do grid search: uncomment grid_search.
+  6.1 To do grid search: uncomment line 187 and 195 and comment all other line in the __main__ function.
 Rerun python svm.py